Quicksilver151/SalatMV/README.md

 Options:
     -h, --help       shows this help section
-    -T, --tui        runs in tui mode (not implemented yet) -a, --active     keeps the program always running -n, --notify     enables notifications when using -a, edits notifications when not using -a (requires 'notify-send' command)
+    -a, --active     keeps the program always running -n, --notify     enables notifications when using -a, edits notifications when not using -a (requires 'notify-send' command)
     -e, --edit       edit island index
     -c, --current    indicates the current time
     -t, --title      shows the title bar
-    -r, --raw-data   outputs raw data in hours and minutes -m, --minutes    outputs raw data in minutes
+    -r, --raw-data   outputs raw data in hours and minutes (incompatible with -A) -A, --array      outputs the data in an array (incompatible with -r, -c) -m, --minutes    outputs raw data in minutes
     -H, --hour       show time in 24 hour format

 config contains island index
 config is stored in ~/.config/salat_mv/
 ```

-You can combine multiple flags like `salat_mv -ctH`
+You can combine multiple flags like `salat_mv -cantH` (this will run it in always active mode with 24 Hour display while indicating the current time and showing a title bar)

 # Todo: